-The Hyundai Kona is a five-door compact SUV that is available with a choice of punchy petrol engines with manual or automatic transmissions and is offered in five richly-equipped trim levels.
+The Hyundai Kona is a five-door compact SUV that is available with a choice of punchy petrol engines with manual or automatic transmissions and is offered in richly-equipped trim levels.
 There is the option of 4WD and it has achieved the maximum five stars for safety.
 It is now available in EV format too.

 The goodLooks, handling and practicality